raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /print-only ---

-It makes sense that with the servo at 0° that the mouth would be half-open but you can see from this example that it doesn't always work out that way.
+It would make sense that with the servo at 0°, the mouth would be half-open.
+But as you can see from this example, it doesn't always work out that way.
 My robot mouth is almost completely closed!

-From this we can see that fully closed will only mean a small change in angle but we don't know which direction yet.
+We can see that fully closed will only mean a small change in angle, but we don't know which direction yet.

 --- task ---